 The basic philosophy was to have an easily sailed and economically built RC yacht’ based on a one design principles to provide good resale value, and with racing dependent more on the skipper rather than designer/builder skill.These objects have been attained and the Class has attracted many first time sailors, mostly from the retired ranks who share the common creed, “it sure beats gardening!”

-The boat can be transported easily in the average car or station wagon – sometimes fully rigged. many boats have features of the original J Class.
+The boat can be transported easily in the average car or station wagon fully rigged.
+Many boats have features of the original Canterbury J Class.

-Over 280 hulls have been sold and they are to be found in all areas of New Zealand and as far afield as the USA, Canada and the UK.
-It is a one-design yacht and all hull shells, keels and trim weights are made from molds officially approved by the Canterbury J Association with an identification number molded into the hull.
+377 hulls [December 2022] have been purchased and they are to be found in all areas of New Zealand and as far afield as the USA, Australia, Canada, Germany and the UK.
+It is a one-design yacht and all hull shells, keels and trim weights are made from moulds officially approved by the Canterbury J Association with an identification number moulded into the hull.

 There are rules that, prohibit exotic materials, define a fixed minimum weight, strictly control dimensions in the three sizes of sail rigs.